How is eligibility for Full Life’s services determined?

 The application and eligibility process begins by:

-- Applying for services with DOH Developmental Disabilities Division (DDD), Case Management and Information Services Branch (CMISB).
+- Applying for s Medicaid Intellectual/Developmental Disability Admissions Process with DOH Developmental Disabilities Division (DDD)

-Contact one of the Case Management offices on the Big Island for more information about eligibility for Full Life services.
+Contact one of the Department of Health Developmental Disabilities Case Management offices on the Big Island for more information about eligibility for Full Life services.

 Eligibility Criteria for “developmental disability”.